top of page

 And let's not forget the criminal negligence in the months before Hitler invaded in June 1941.
 This cost millions of lives in the first months of the war alone.
 As Grossman's characters in Life and Fate repeatedly mused, they were only fighting so deep in Russian territory, backed up to the banks of the Volga, because of the regime's incompetence.

-And so on a wintery day in Moscow in early 1961, the KGB came a-knocking.
-Grossman’s daughter-in-law was told by the nanny that “some very bad people are at the door.”
-Those “very bad men” had a warrant to confiscate all copies of Life and Fate.
+And so, on a wintery day in Moscow in early 1961, the KGB came a-knocking.
+The nanny told Grossman's daughter-in-law that "some very bad people are at the door."
+Those "very bad men" had a warrant to confiscate all copies of Life and Fate.
 Grossman was understandably rattled.
 After somehow surviving the purges of the 1930s, he understood that nothing good ever happened when the State's secret police showed up.
 Determined not to make a bad situation worse, he cooperated with the agents in their search, handing over the manuscript in his possession and telling the agents where to find the others.

-Grossman and the three KGB agents spent the rest of the afternoon shuttling around Moscow gathering those other drafts; one was held by his cousin and a couple more held by two of Grossman’s typists.
+Grossman and the three KGB agents spent the rest of the afternoon shuttling around Moscow gathering those other drafts; his cousin held one, and a couple more were held by two of Grossman's typists.
 Once the agents were satisfied they had all the copies, they thoughtfully drove Grossman home.

 He was free to go.
 That was it.
 No arrest.
 No torture.
 Nothing.
 This was Khrushchev's "thaw," after all.